shamanec/gxcui/README.md

 merges the result bundles, writes a JUnit report and a self-contained HTML report, and records how long every test took so the next run can split the work better.

-> **Status: working.** Discovery, batching, parallel execution, retries and reporting all
-> run end to end.
-Sharding across CI machines and re-running a previous run's failures are
-> still to come — see [docs/PLAN.md](docs/PLAN.md).

 **Contents** — [Requirements](#requirements) · [Install](#install) · [Quick start](#quick-start) ·
 [How a run works](#how-a-run-works) · [Simulators](#simulators) · [Selecting tests](#selecting-tests) ·
 [Batching strategies](#batching-strategies) · [Timings](#timings) · [Retries and flakiness](#retries-and-flakiness) ·